 • poor oral health, including bad breath

 Looking closely at Emmy’s gut microbiome made all the difference in improving her life.
-And reassessing her gut health periodically helps keep her digestion and immune functions stable and supported.
+And reassessing her gut health periodically helps keep her digestion and immune functions stable and supported, which is especially important for a dog with IBD.

 If you liked this article, please consider sharing it.